One-Nexus/Synergy/README.md

 #### Usage

-> Whilst modular.js doesn't require jQuery, for simplicity the below examples assume Modular is used in a jQuery environment
+> Whilst synergy.js doesn't require jQuery, for simplicity the below examples assume Synergy is used in a jQuery environment

 It is now possible to access your module like so: